-The University sponsors the Sea Turtle Program at St. Catherines Island, a conservation effort to study and protect coastal Georgia’s endangered sea turtles.
+The University sponsors the Sea Turtle Program, a conservation effort to study and protect coastal Georgia’s endangered sea turtles.
 The sea turtle program was highlighted in the Fall 2019 Edition of Georgia Southern Magazine.
 A copy of the article “Protecting the Nest” is available online for free.

 The Applied Coastal Research Lab (ACRL)